 Appearance.
-Concerning the appearance of the communication and especially with regard to infinite power, all we can say is that the human being simply cannot recognize an infinite power and distinguish it from a finite, albeit supernatural, power.* We cannot recognize it any more than we can distinguish a very long but finite line from an infinite line, for each comes to an end in the eye ** The most we can presume to do is to tell a supernatural power (and even that is suspect), but we cannot distinguish in the supernatural power a finite power from an infinite power.
+Concerning the appearance of the communication and especially with regard to infinite power, all we can say is that the human being simply cannot recognize an infinite power and distinguish it from a finite, albeit supernatural, power.* We cannot recognize it any more than we can distinguish a very long but finite line from an infinite line, for each comes to an end in the eye ** The most we can presume to do is to recognize a supernatural power (and even that is suspect), but we cannot distinguish in the supernatural power a finite power from an infinite power.
 We simply cannot tell by looking that some being before us is infinite in power or finite in power, i.e., whether it is divine or demonic.
 The most we can tell is that some perception seems to be supernatural, e.g., flying in an airplane from the perspective of a savage.

 * By virtue of supernaturalness in general we simply mean the idea of a power which is independent of the laws of nature; and say nothing at all about the degree of that power and whether it is infinite or not.

 ** This is due to the peculiar capacity of human looking and which is far indeed from any sort of intuition as to the length of the lines.
 When we stand on an infinite straight line and look at it we do not intuit its infinity in some way, but rather our perspective presents it as having an end, i.e., there is a stopping place in our sight, and so is indistinguishable from a very long straight line, but which is still finite.
 For an extended consideration of this sort of understanding see essay on Circles in the Air.

 Moral Content.
 Now as to the content of a communication not much can be said in general except this: God will never communicate a call for what is understood as immoral.
 And so at the very least the human is not allowed to interpreted any alleged communication of God in a way that could be understood as calling for a violation of the moral law.*